GoldenbergLab/analysis-homophily-acrophily-twitter-politics/README.md

-# Analysis of Political Tie Selection Data
+# Analysis of the paper Homophily and Acrophily as Drivers of Political Segregation on Social Media

 ## Overview